A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

-The experiments to identify nuclear spins consist of long pulse sequences to achieve sufficient spectral resolution to discriminate small differences in hyperfine coupling strength and on the mutual interaction between the nuclear spins.
+The experiments to identify nuclear spins consist of long pulse sequences to achieve sufficient spectral resolution to discriminate small differences in hyperfine coupling strength.
 The complexity of the problem and the required fine spectral details lead to long data acquisition times and very large datasets, which are laborious to both acquire and analyze.

 This complexity has stimulated work to find algorithms for automated data processing.
 Previous approaches \cite{jungDeepLearningEnhanced2021, varona-uriarteAutomaticDetectionNuclear2024} have employed deep learning techniques, framed the problem as pattern recognition or signal-to-image conversion, and demonstrated high performance and speed in identifying nuclear spins from experimental data traces.
-The drawback of deep learning approaches is, however, that they are tailored to a specific set of measurements, with fixed hyperparameters (e.g., external magnetic field strength) and on a specific platform.
-This is incompatible with adaptivity, as adaptive protocols decide in real time which data is best to acquire and use as input for the evaluation.
+The drawback of deep learning approaches is, however, that they are tailored to a specific set of measurements, with fixed hyperparameters (e.g. external magnetic field strength) and {to} a specific platform, {requiring an extensive training time before being able to operate.} This is incompatible with adaptivity, as adaptive protocols decide in real time which data is best to acquire and use as input for the evaluation.

+Parallel work by A. Poteshman et al.\cite{poteshman_TransdimensionalHamiltonianModel_2025, poteshman_HighthroughputSpinbathCharacterization_2025} develops a model selection and parameter estimation procedure based on reversible jump Markov chain Monte Carlo, which they deploy {for} the same case study investigated here.
+The main advantage of the variational approach presented in our manuscript is that it is more suitable {for} exploiting parallelization, with a much shorter training time for the posterior, which can enable the implementation of real-time sequential Bayesian experiment design.
+We will present a brief comparison between the two approaches in Sec.~\ref{subsec:experimental_results}.